Parkinson-NP/MIE-2024/README.md

 # MIE-2024
 ## Automated filtering and product prediction for synthesis of NRPS/PKS natural products

-* some info about the piece, ex. accompanying paper and authors
+* Information about the piece, ex. accompanying paper and authors
-* beta version for the Parkinson Lab
+* Beta version for the Parkinson Lab

 ## Purpose
-Effectively comb blast-p results at bgc level before committing to product prediction; then automate product prediction and translation to synthesis sheet
+MIE-2024 serves as a simple yet effective interface to automate non-ribosomal peptide synthetase (NRPS) and polyketide synthase (PKS) product prediction and synthesis planning.
+Intended for integration with NCBI BLAST-P service, users can find, filter, and trim nucleotide records to identify possible products with desireable features.
+Genome annotation and product prediction is then carried out with antiSMASH, the results of which are transcribed into a synthesis friendly format.

 ## Required Third-Party Tools
-The package relies on antiSMASH (<https://docs.antismash.secondarymetabolites.org/>) for product prediction and Biopython (<https://biopython.org/>) to interface with the NCBI Entrez API.
+The package relies on [antiSMASH](https://docs.antismash.secondarymetabolites.org/) for product prediction and [Biopython](https://biopython.org/) to interface with the NCBI Entrez API.
+Major sub-dependencies include [Numpy](https://numpy.org/doc/) and [Requests](https://requests.readthedocs.io/en/latest/).

 ## Installation Components
 - Python virtual environment